HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

-If we drill down to the `LogicalDrives` array we notice that it is still empty.
+If you drill down to the `LogicalDrives` array you will notice that it is still empty.
 Hence the transfer did not occur.

 ![Figure 11: Empty LogicalDrives array](figures/11-emptylogicaldrivessrray.png "Figure 11: Empty LogicalDrives array")